eProsima/all-docs/source/docindex.rst

 mechanism allowing the user to test, analyze or log the DDS distributed systems without adding any new DDS participant or service, ensuring the recording the real behavior and timing.

-`eProsima Suite`_
+`eProsima DDS Suite`_
 --------------------------------------

-:ref:`eProsima Suite <eprosima_suite>` is a Docker image distributed by eProsima to provide a convenient demonstration for several eProsima products.
+:ref:`eProsima DDS Suite <dds_suite>` is a Docker image distributed by eProsima to provide a convenient demonstration for several eProsima products.
 This image includes: `eProsima Fast DDS`_, `eProsima Shapes Demo`_, `eProsima Fast DDS Monitor`_ and `eProsima Micro XRCE-DDS`_.